zhentian-wan/ngrxEffectRetryDEMO/README.md

 Effects lib mainly takes care to async actions and it talks to service to preform http request.

-Let's say it there is any connection problem and BE problems, inside service will throw error.
+Let's say if there is any connection problem or BE problems, inside service will throw error.

 Then we can handle those error inside effect.